r-shima/jackal_ros2_humble/README.md

 In addition, follow the instructions [here](https://www.clearpathrobotics.com/assets/guides/foxy/jackal/JackalInstallDesktopSoftware.html) to build additional Jackal packages.
 Make sure to clone the repositories in the foxy-devel branch.
 #### 6. Setting up ROS2 to work between your computer and the Jackal
 Add `export ROS_DOMAIN_ID=<YourID>` to the `~/.bashrc` on your computer as well as the Jackal's computer. `<YourID>` can be any number between 0 and 101, inclusive, and the one on your computer should match the one on the Jackal's computer.
 Make sure your computer is on the NUMSR WiFi network.
-Once you do all of this, you can easily ssh into the Jackal's computer from your computer by running:
+Once you do all of this, you can easily SSH into the Jackal's computer from your computer by running:
 ```
 ssh -oSendEnv=ROS_DOMAIN_ID jackal@jackal-desktop
 ```